pubkey/rxdb/docs-src/replication.md

 The default conflict handler will always drop the fork state and use the master state.
 This ensures that clients that are offline for a very long time, do not accidentally overwrite other peoples changes when they go online again.
 You can specify a custom conflict handler by setting the property `conflictHandler` when calling `addCollection()`.

-MLearn how to create a [custom conflict handler](./transactions-conflicts-revisions.md#custom-conflict-handler).
+Learn how to create a [custom conflict handler](./transactions-conflicts-revisions.md#custom-conflict-handler).

 ## replicateRxCollection()